eProsima/Fast-DDS-docs/docs/advanced.rst

         </participant>
     </staticdiscovery>

-The xml that configures the participant on the other side (in this case, a subscriber) could look like this:
+The XML that configures the participant on the other side (in this case, a subscriber) could look like this:

 .. code-block:: xml